engagingnewsproject/enp-platform/wp-content/plugins/wp-optimize/readme.txt

 * TWEAK: Premium - Unused images - added "X of X images loaded" for unused trash images
 * TWEAK: Don't allow to remove actionscheduler_* tables
 * TWEAK: Premium - Unused images - Show a progression screen when doing any action with unused images
-* TWEAK: Cache - Enable cache for the old default permalink structure `domain.com/index.php/a-post-name` by creating a folder without the extention
+* TWEAK: Cache - Enable cache for the old default permalink structure `domain.com/index.php/a-post-name` by creating a folder without the extension
 * TWEAK: Show previous action as message on Trackbacks or Comments enable or disable.
 * TWEAK: Prevent deprecation notice on PHP 8.0
 * TWEAK: Update notices